sramada6/sneharamadas6/README.md

 Scrumplay in sprint 2 should work as shown in this [video](https://drive.google.com/drive/u/2/folders/1jqJFsyjVWlW3amp62euxnMEnoHehf_fU)

 For Sprint 2, run the code from sprint-2 branch.

+For Sprint 3, run the code from sprint-3 branch.